 Genres of the Future

 On Sunday night, country superstar Luke Bryan will perform the Star-Spangled Banner.
 Country music has been connected to the NFL since Hank Williams Jr.'s "All My Rowdy Friends" was refashioned as the theme for Monday Night Football.
-Is the selection of a country singer a reflection of album sales or YouTube hits, or is it a reflection on the focus on blue collar Americans, the prime demographic target of country music, in the light of last year's election?
+Is the selection of a country singer a reflection of album sales or YouTube hits, or is it a reflection on a cultural shift toward on blue collar, rurally-connected Americans, the prime demographic target of country music, in the light of last year's election?
 It has been eight years since a country singer, Carrie Underwood, sang the National Anthem at the Super Bowl, but the gap between the first country music performer, Charley Pride, and the second country music performer at the Super Bowl, Garth Brooks, was nearly 20 years.
 Maybe the selection of Bryan means little in a greater social/cultural context.
 In terms of how genre representation trends change, that will all depend who performs the National Anthem at the Super Bowl in the future.

 Billy Corgan, one of my biggest musical influences as a teenager, if typically an inappropriate vocal role model, once said, "Truly great music obliterates any conception of genre."
 As popular music genres seem to merge together, I do think it is important to recognize the stylistic features of different music, especially from a vocal perspective.
-From an educational standpoint, you want students to be able to sing songs in an authentic way, whether they be "Danny Boy", "Love on Top", or even the Star-Spangled Banner.
+From an educational standpoint, you want students to be able to sing songs in an authentic way, whether they be "Danny Boy", "Love on Top", or even The Star-Spangled Banner.
 Various genres and various performers, however, have continued to redefine what the most authentic version of our National Anthem is.
 On Sunday, it will be Bryan's turn.
 I have a feeling he will be just fine, so long as he doesn't employ any of Christina Aguilera's technique.
+Yeesh.